 Email migration is a process in which a large number of email messages are transferred from one email account to another email account.
 In general, email migration is required when you are switching email accounts.
-The cloudHQ email migration will also transfer all meta-data associated with emails: labels, read/unread status, sender, etc. Our migration tool uses Gmail API and has average speed of ~10,000 emails per day.
+The cloudHQ email migration will also transfer all meta-data associated with emails: labels, dates, flags, sender, etc. Our migration tool uses Gmail API and has average speed of ~10,000 emails per day.

 Email forwarding refers to the operation of resending email messages from your inbox to a different email address.
 It is used when you want to send emails to your CRM, colleague, etc. Email forwarding will not preserve email meta-data (such as labels).
 It also uses Gmail sending capabilities, so it is limited to 500 emails/day for free Gmail accounts and 2,000 emails/day for paid G Suite accounts, per Google daily send limits.